smguilia/overview-1/locations.md

 {: class="simple-tab-table"}
 {: summary="Use the buttons before the table to change the context of the table.
 The column headers identify the data centers located in the specific geographical area."}

-The table includes certain data centers that are set to close in 2020, and support for existing workloads is still available until the closing date.
+The table includes certain data centers that are set to close soon.
 For the list of data centers that are closing, see [Withdrawal of support for some data centers](/docs/get-support?topic=get-support-dc-migrate).
 {: note}

 ## Viewing resources by location